U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other

 - Determinator: Shows up in the USJ Arc, even after pushing his Quirk to the limit and taking a severe beating by Nomu, including having his head repeatedly slammed into concrete, he still manages to stare at Shigaraki, preventing him from using his Quirk to kill Tsuyu.

-- Towards Class 1-A after the Hideout Raid: Out of the 20 students in the class, five of them decided to break all possible rules and save Bakugou by themselves, while 12 other students knew, none of them reported them (although Tsuyu believed she had talked them out of it).
-He said that he was more than willing to throw away all of them, but will not due to the circumstances and says it will take a long time until he is able to trust them again.
+- Towards Class 1-A after the hideout raid: Out of the 20 students in the class, five of them decided to break all possible rules and save Bakugo by themselves, while 12 other students knew, none of them reported them (although Tsuyu believed she had talked them out of it).
+He said that he was more than willing to throw away all of them, but will not due to the circumstances, and says it will take a long time until he is able to trust them again.

-- He gives an even harsher verbal tongue-lashing to Midoriya and Bakugou when they get in an unsanctioned brawl.
+- He gives an even harsher verbal tongue lashing to Midoriya and Bakugo when they get in an unsanctioned brawl.
 Aizawa still hasn't let Midoriya off the hook for this incident and warns him that his maverick tendencies will be punished formally if he does something like this again.
-As for Bakugou, falling behind the rest of the class with extracurricular hero training is punishment enough.
+As for Bakugo, falling behind the rest of the class with extracurricular hero training is punishment enough.